I love playing board games and want to have the best board game accessories and upgrades for them all!

 For example, the King of Tokyo: Power Up! expansion adds a new character, Pandakai.
 But it does more than that.
 It adds a new evolution mechanic to all the characters in the base game, which makes the game a lot more interesting.
 See what people are saying about Power Up! on Amazon.

 Expansions are often launched without much of a press release so it’s worth checking every now and then if your favourite game has a new expansion.
-While writing this article I had a quick look at Pandemic.
-There are so many Pandemic versions out now that I can’t keep up!
+While writing this article I had a quick look at Carcassonne.
+There are so many expansions out that I can’t keep up!

 17. New editions